Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/architecture_2023.md

 ## Compute Systems

-For the users, all compute clusters now act as seperate entities.
-They have their own login nodes of the same hardware and their own Slurm batch systems.
-It is now no longer up to the batch system to decide if a job runs on AMD or Intel hardware.
-The users now chose the hardware by the choice of the correct login node.
+All compute clusters now act as separate entities having their own login nodes of the same hardware and their very own Slurm batch systems.
+The different hardware, e.g. Romeo and Alpha Centauri, is no longer managed via a single Slurm instance with corresponding partitions.
+Instead, you as user now chose the hardware by the choice of the correct login node.

 The login nodes can be used for smaller interactive jobs on the clusters.
 There are restrictions in place, though, wrt. usable resources and time per user.
 For larger